kgisl/makesite/content/blog/2020-10-16-gartner-hype-analysis.md

 <!-- title: Gartner Hype Analysis  -->

-Thanks to [Quarter century of Hype by Gartner](https://vimeo.com/464835556#), I did the following analysis:
+Thanks to "Quarter century of Hype by Gartner" at [https://j.mp/hypeThis](https://j.mp/hypeThis), I have the following outcome to present for your kind perusal.

 ## Hype Categories